-3.2.1 Co-enrollment in any other HIV interventional research study or other concurrent studies which may interfere with this study (as provided by self-report or other available documentation);

-3.2.2 Currently receiving PrEP from a non-study source;

-3.2.3 Past or current participation in HIV vaccine trial with exception for participants who can provide documentation of receipt of placebo;

-- 3.2.4 Exclusively had sex with biological females in lifetime; - 3.2.5 In the last 6 months (at the time of screening): - self-reported unprotected anal intercourse with someone known to be HIV-infected, - self-reported illicit injection drug use of any kind or stimulant use (including inhaled nitrate, cocaine in any form, methamphetamine, or non-physician prescribed pharmaceutical-grade stimulants), - active or planned use of any substance use which would, in the opinion of the site investigator, would hinder study participation (including herbal remedies), as described in the IB or listed in the SSP, and/ or Protocol Section 4.4,
+- 3.2.1 Co-enrollment in any other HIV interventional research study or other concurrent studies which may interfere with this study (as provided by self-report or other available documentation); - 3.2.2 Past or current participation in HIV vaccine trial with exception for participants who can provide documentation of receipt of placebo; - 3.2.3 Exclusively had sex with biological females in lifetime; - 3.2.4 In the last 6 months (at the time of screening): - active or planned use of any substance which would, in the opinion of the site investigator, would hinder study participation (including herbal remedies), as described in the IB or listed in the SSP, and/ or Protocol Section 4.4, - 3.2.5 Known history of clinically significant cardiovascular disease, as defined by history/evidence of symptomatic arrhythmia, angina/ischemia, coronary artery bypass grafting (CABG) surgery or percutaneous transluminal coronary angioplasty (PTCA) or any clinically significant cardiac disease;

-• self-report of greater than 5 different sexual partners (anal or vaginal), regardless of use of protection or knowledge of HIV status;

-3.2.6 Known history of clinically significant cardiovascular disease, as defined by history/evidence of symptomatic arrhythmia, angina/ischemia, coronary artery bypass grafting (CABG) surgery or percutaneous transluminal coronary angioplasty (PTCA) or any clinically significant cardiac disease;

-3.2.7 Inflammatory skin conditions that compromise the safety of intramuscular (IM) injections;

-3.2.8 Tattoo or other dermatological condition overlying the buttock region that may interfere with interpretation of injection site reactions;

-3.2.9 Current or chronic history of liver disease (e.g., non-alcoholic or alcoholic steatohepatitis) or known hepatic or biliary abnormalities (with the exception of Gilbert's syndrome, asymptomatic gallstones, or cholecystectomy);

-3.2.10 Known history of clinically significant bleeding;

-3.2.11 Surgically-placed or injected buttock implants or fillers, per self-report.
-Contact the CMC for guidance regarding questions about individual cases;

-3.2.12 A history of seizure disorder, per self-report;

-3.2.13 Medical, social, or other condition that, in the opinion of the site investigator, would interfere with the conduct of the study or the safety of the participant (e.g., provided by self-report, or found upon medical history and examination or in available medical records);

-3.2.14 Plans to move out of the geographic area within the next 18 months or otherwise unable to participate in study visits, according to the site investigator.
+- 3.2.6 Inflammatory skin conditions that compromise the safety of intramuscular (IM) injections; - 3.2.7 Tattoo or other dermatological condition overlying the buttock region that may interfere with interpretation of injection site reactions; - 3.2.8 Current or chronic history of liver disease (e.g., non-alcoholic or alcoholic steatohepatitis) or known hepatic or biliary abnormalities (with the exception of Gilbert's syndrome, asymptomatic gallstones, or cholecystectomy); - 3.2.9 Known history of clinically significant bleeding; - 3.2.10 Surgically-placed or injected buttock implants or fillers, per self-report.
+Contact the CMC for guidance regarding questions about individual cases; - 3.2.11 A history of seizure disorder, per self-report; - 3.2.12 Medical, social, or other condition that, in the opinion of the site investigator, would interfere with the conduct of the study or the safety of the participant (e.g., provided by self-report, or found upon medical history and examination or in available medical records); - 3.2.13 Plans to move out of the geographic area within the next 18 months or otherwise unable to participate in study visits, according to the site investigator.